What is Laser Hair Removal?

-Why Choose Laser Hair Removal at Georgia Dermatology Partners, PC
+Why Choose Laser Hair Removal At Georgia Dermatology Partners

 In the past, the usual remedies for unwanted hair were shaving, plucking, waxing, or chemical depilatories.
 Some are painful, some are messy, and all are temporary.
 In addition, allergic reactions and ingrown hairs are common side effects of all these hair removal methods.